kevlened/ZK/README.md

-ZK (Protection)
+ZK
 ===

 What is it?
 ---
-ZK(P) started off as a simple idea by PigBacon, which was mostly based around the management of Minecraft clients.
+ZK started off as a simple idea by PigBacon, which was mostly based around the management of Minecraft clients.
 This was private and - since it was written in PHP - came with high overhead, wasn't extremely well implemented, and was just a general unpleasant beast to work with.

 Now it's a Python based management system which uses Flask as the front end for management, Twisted as the back end for communication, and sqlite for data storage.
-This all rolls into one lovely bundle of joy.
+This all rolls into one lovely bundle of joy for programmers and administrators a-like.

 It is developed by _Chris_ and _Huey_.